 Villefranche-sur-Mer Travel Guide

-This easy-to-tour resorts town in French Riviera has a total package for every tourists and traveler.
+This easy-to-tour resorts town in the French Riviera has a total package for every tourist and traveler.
 Discover this dreamy hidden cove here in this Iconic Riviera’s Villefranche travel guide.

 What to see in Villefranche sur-Mer

-- One is dedicated to the sculptures of Antoniucci Volti.
-It has the carvings of four voluptuous female.
+One museum is dedicated to the sculptures of Antoniucci Volti.
+It has the carvings of four voluptuous females.
 Some of the carvings decorate the fountain outside of the citadel;

 Chapelle de St-Pierre

 This ecclesiastical building is in a place near where it is good for overlooking the fishing harbor.
 Artist Jean Cocteau decorated it in 1957, hence the name Cocteau Chapel.